A Weekend in New York

 A brilliant new novel of family life from one of Granta’s Best Young British Novelists and the winner of the James Tait Black Award: Ben Markovits.

-Paul Essinger is a mid-ranking tennis professional on the ATP tour.
-His girlfriend Dana is an ex-model and photographer, and the mother of their two-year-old son, Cal.
-Together they form a tableau of the contented upper-middle-class New York family.
-But summer storms are blowing through Manhattan, and Paul’s parents have come to stay in the build-up to the US Open.
-Over the course of the weekend, several generations of domestic tension are brought to boiling point . . .
+Paul is a mid-ranking tennis professional on the ATP tour.
+His girlfriend Dana is an ex-model and photographer, and together with their two-year-old son they form a tableau of the contented upper-middle-class New York family.
+But Paul’s parents and siblings have come to stay in the build-up to the US Open, and with summer storms brewing, several generations of domestic tension are brought to boiling point . . .

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.